Frequently Asked Questions

 To object, you must have sent a letter by mail, postmarked on or before January 31, 2017, to the following two addresses:

 450 Golden Gate Avenue, 17th Floor

 Seattle, WA 98124-5129

-Your written objection must contain: (1) your full name, address, telephone number, and signature; (2) a heading that clearly refers to this case, Cotter v.
+Your written objection must have contained: (1) your full name, address, telephone number, and signature; (2) a heading that clearly refers to this case, Cotter v.
 Lyft; (3) a statement of the specific legal or factual reasons for your objection; and (4) a statement of whether you intend to appear at the Fairness Hearing, either in person or by having a lawyer represent you, and, if you will have a lawyer represent you, a statement identifying that lawyer by name, bar number, address, and telephone number.
-Your objection must be signed by you (or your legally authorized representative), even if you are represented by a lawyer.
+Your objection must have been signed by you (or your legally authorized representative), even if you are represented by a lawyer.

 |18.||WHAT’S THE DIFFERENCE BETWEEN OBJECTING AND EXCLUDING?|

 Objecting is simply telling the Court that you don’t like something about the settlement.
 You can object only if you stay in the Class.
 Excluding yourself is telling the Court that you don’t want to be part of the Class.
 If you exclude yourself, you cannot object to the settlement because the case no longer affects you.

 |19.||WHEN AND WHERE WILL THE COURT DECIDE WHETHER TO APPROVE THE SETTLEMENT?|